LinZiyang666/CS341-SystemProgramming/luscious_locks/HW0.md

 ### Lifetime of automatic variables

 5. What data structure manages the lifetime of automatic variables?
 - The stack.
-Automatic variable are allocated on the stack, for the lifetime of the function, and then deallocated, when the scope of the function ends.
+Automatic variable are pushed on the stack, for the lifetime of the function, and then popped, when the scope of the function ends.

 ## Chapter 4